ucsb-cs56-f19/proj01-nshamszadeh/README.md

-# YO here's the link to the github page: https://ucsb-cs56-f19.github.io/lab07-nshamszadeh/
+# here's the link to the github page: https://ucsb-cs56-f19.github.io/lab07-nshamszadeh/
-# YO here's the link to the heroku app: https://cs56-f19-lab07-githubid.herokuapp.com/
+# here's the link to the heroku app: https://cs56-f19-lab07-githubid.herokuapp.com/
 A simple Spring Boot webapp using:
 * Thymeleaf templating
 * Pulling in Bootstrap from CDN.